oasis-tcs/openc2-tc-ops/oc2-companion.md

 Well, where are the stickers in OpenC2?
 There are three kinds:

-* **Discovered**: You send the Consumer a command called **'query-features'**, and it tells you the Actuator Profiles it implements.
-That's the only command that all Consumers must implement, and the only one that isn't specific to Actuators.
+* **Discovered**: You send the Consumer a command called **`query-features`**, and it tells you the Actuator Profiles it implements.
+That's the only command that *all* Consumers must implement, and the only one that isn't specific to any particular Actuator.
 * **Pre-Shared**: You **configured** the Consumer, so you already know the Actuator Profiles it implements.
-* **Unknown**   : You don't know what the Consumer implements, but you just send it commands because this is an emergency and we don't have time to play games.
+* **Unknown**: You don't know what the Consumer implements, but you just send it commands because this is an emergency and we don't have time to play games.